grafana/grafana/docs/sources/enterprise/aws-secrets-plugin.md

 By default, the plugin attempts to authenticate with AWS and select a region using parameters read from the runtime environment.
 For more details, see the [AWS CLI](https://aws.amazon.com/cli/) setup documentation.

-Alternatively, you can configure authentication and region selection explicitly through Grafana’s configuration.
-The full list of available options can be found below.
+Alternatively, you can configure authentication and region selection explicitly through Grafana's configuration.
+For a full list of available options, see [Configuring the plugin](#configuring-the-plugin).
 For more information on configuring Grafana, see [Configuring Grafana]({{< relref "../setup-grafana/configure-grafana/" >}}).

 ## Configuring the plugin